 - Showing that you actually had the right of way

-- Arguing that your actions were necessary to the prevention of an accident
+- Arguing that your actions were necessary to prevent an accident

-While you may be able to develop and use a winning defense in a New York court, it is highly recommended that you seek legal counsel to defend against a ticket for failing to yield the right of way.
+While you may be able to develop and use a winning defense in a New York court, it is highly recommended that you, at least, consult with (if not hire) an experienced traffic lawyer.

 Since 1991, Weiss & Associates, PC have made fighting your traffic ticket as easy as possible.
 You do not have to appear in court, for instance We offer an initial free consultation, flat fees, and experienced traffic lawyers who will vigorously defend you.